 Uncovering the Mechanisms Behind Infectious Diseases

-Researchers in the Duke Division of Infectious Diseases are active in basic and clinical research related to infectious diseases.
+Researchers in the Duke Division of Infectious Diseases are active in basic, clinical and translational research related to infectious diseases.

 We are leaders in uncovering the mechanisms behind specific infectious diseases and using this understanding to develop effective vaccines and treatments to combat the spread of infectious diseases.